-5.3 Access Control and Security
+5.2 Access Control and Security

-Access to radioactive materials or radiation devices is restricted to authorized users.
+Access to radioactive materials or radiation devices is restricted to responsible persons.
 When radioactive material is not in use it will be kept in locked rooms and, if possible, within locked cabinets in these rooms.
-The permit holder is responsible for maintaining the security of all radioactive sources and radiation emitting devices under their control.
-Distribution of room keys or proximity cards will be controlled by centralized facilities staff following authorization from the permit holder granting permission for use of their room.
-There are two levels of Radiation Areas: Level 1 and Level 2 (Figure 5: RADIATION LEVEL 1 AND 2 RESTRICTED ROOMS).
+The permit holder is responsible for maintaining the security of all radioactive sources and radiation emitting devices under his/her control.
+Distribution of room keys or prox cards will be controlled by centralized facilities staff following authorization from the permit holder granting permission for use of his/her room.
+The only persons with access to radioactive materials or nuclear substances are the permit holder, individuals designated by the permit holder as authorized users and listed on the internal permit and the Radiation Safety Officer.